alexanian/socratic-form-microscopy/_posts/2019-05-05-ending-bailouts-and-recessions-why-the-left-should-care-about-monetary-economics.md

 It's good that we've stopped bank runs, because they're incredibly deflationary (they are very good at shrinking the money supply).
 This is due to the deposit-currency ratio being a key determinant of the total money supply.
 When people stop using banks, the deposit-currency ratio falls and the money supply decreases.

 Since bank failures can occur quite suddenly and can spread throughout the financial system quickly, a financial crisis can cause a deflation that is too rapid for the central bank to react too.
-This is especially true because modern central banks have a general tendency to[^16].
+This is especially true because modern central banks have a general tendency to <a href="https://www.lesswrong.com/posts/tAThqgpJwSueqhvKM/frequently-asked-questions-for-central-banks-undershooting">fear inflation much more than many monetarists believe they should</a>[^16].
 This is really unfortunate!
 A slow response to a decrease in the growth of the money supply (whether caused by a financial crisis or something else) can easily turn into a recession or depression, with all the attendant misery.

 <h2>Okay, but can you explain how this happens?</h2>
 Many individuals and companies like to keep a certain amount of money on hand, if at all possible.
 When they have less money than this, they economize, until they feel comfortable with the amount of money they have.
 When they have more money, the tend to invest it or spend it.